cdrobich/PhD3.InvertCommunity/README.md

 # Invertebrate communities

-Comparing the invertebrate communities among invaded (Phragmites), uninvaded (cattail, meadow) and herbicide-treated (restore) sites in Long Point.
+Comparing the invertebrate communities among invaded (Phragmites), uninvaded (cattail, meadow) and herbicide-treated (treated) sites in Long Point.
 There were 9 sites in each vegetation type and they spanned a water depth gradient.
 Were collected in two years, 2017 and 2018, over the field season (4 collections in 2017, 6 in 2018).
 Will combine them since differences between years are not of interest.

 ## Analyses